Celebrating 100 Years of the Historic Sarasota Opera House

 The company created a competition for designs for the new theater, but the winning design proved unfeasible and beyond the company’s budget.
 Instead, the Asolo Opera Guild decided to try to preserve the original façade, earning a National Historic Places designation in the process.
 A support facility would also be needed, so the adjacent parking lot was acquired for a new building now known as the Artists Wing.
 It provides dressing rooms, offices, and side wing space to support the multiple opera productions the company presented during its winter season.

-Ultimately, $3.5 million enabled newly-renamed Sarasota Opera Association to accomplish a partial renovation encompassing the new support building, new orchestra pit (housing 45 players), and the orchestra level of the auditorium.
-It was in this form that the Sarasota Theatre for the Arts was christened on February __, 1984, with a performance of Tchaikovsky’s Eugene Onegin starring soprano Stephanie Sundine, tenor Jerry Hadley, and baritone Marc Embree.
-The production was conducted by Victor DeRenzi, then in the second season of his extraordinary tenure.
+Ultimately, $3 million enabled the newly-renamed Sarasota Opera Association to accomplish a partial renovation encompassing the new support building, new orchestra pit (housing 45 players), and the orchestra level of the auditorium.
+It was in this form that the Sarasota Theatre for the Arts was christened on January 21, 1984, with a performance of Tchaikovsky’s Eugene Onegin starring soprano Stephanie Sundine, tenor Jerry Hadley, and baritone Marc Embree.
+The production was conducted by Victor DeRenzi, then in the second season of his extraordinary 44-year tenure.

 All this was achieved with the determination of a small staff and an army of volunteers.
 Over the next decade, under DeRenzi’s leadership, the quality of performances grew to world-class, and the support of the community burgeoned.
 And so did the needs of the company.
 When DeRenzi launched the Verdi Cycle, a bigger orchestra pit was required to perform works like Otello, Don Carlos, and Aida.
 Upgrades were needed backstage and the larger audiences needed better facilities front of house.

-Under Executive Director Susan Danis, a $20 million renovation was undertaken in 2007.
-The theater you now sit in is the result of that effort.
+The theater now is the result of a $20 million renovation undertaken in 2007 under Executive Director Susan Danis.
 More comfortable, with better production facilities, an orchestra pit that can now accommodate 80 players, more lobby spaces, lounges, and more patron restrooms, the Sarasota Opera House was called “one of the finest venues for opera in America” by Musical America and in 2025 British Yahoo put it on its list of “bucket-list opera houses for a concert to remember.”

-Fully restored and vibrant, celebrating its centenary in 2026, the Sarasota Opera House promises another 100 years of exciting and world-class performances.
+Fully restored and vibrant, celebrating its centenary in 2026, the Sarasota Opera House is poised to present another 100 years of world-class opera, continuing to serve as a cultural beacon for the city of Sarasota.

 Timeline